anamspe/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+Created with HTML, CSS, JS, jQuery and AJAX.

+## Final Product

 ## Getting Started

-1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
-2. Clone your repository onto your local device.
-3. Install dependencies using the `npm install` command.
+* Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
+* Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.
+* Go to <http://localhost:8080/> in your browser.

+* That's it, you are ready to explore all of Tweeter's functionalities.
+  * Share what you're thinking composing a tweet!
+  * Make sure you keep your message under 140 characters.

+> [!NOTE]
+> Tweeter is a responsive web app.
+Try it in smaller screens too! :iphone:

+* Tweeter is a single page app, so this is the only page you will need to access.

 ## Dependencies

 - Express
 - Node 5.10.x or above
+- Body parser
+- Chance

+## Dev

+Created by Ana Franco, 2023. \
+email: anamspe.fr@gmail.com